Clinical trials on glucosamine and chondroitin

 Glucosamine sulfate may be efficacious in ways that glucosamine hydrochloride is not.
-The Osteoarthritis Research Society International advises arthritis sufferers to discontinue glucosamine therapy if they notice no benefit within six months and the National Institute of Clinical Excellence no longer recommends its use.
+The Osteoarthritis Research Society International advises arthritis sufferers to discontinue glucosamine therapy if they notice no benefit within six months and the National Institute for Clinical Excellence no longer recommends its use.
 Despite the difficulty in determining the efficacy of glucosamine, it remains a viable treatment option.
 Similar trials have been done with chondroitin.

 History of trials

-In general, the clinical trials of the mid-1990s that furnished positive results showing glucosamine efficacy were later deemed to be of poor quality due to shortcomings in their methods, including small size, short duration, poor analysis of drop-outs, and unclear procedures for blinding.
+In general, the clinical trials of the mid-1990s that furnished positive results showing glucosamine efficacy were later deemed to be of poor quality due to shortcomings in their methods, including small sample sizes, short duration, poor retention and controls for drop-outs, and unclear procedures for treatment blinding.
 At the same time, several independent studies did not detect any benefit of glucosamine supplementation on osteoarthritis.

 A Cochrane 2005 meta-analysis of glucosamine therapy for osteoarthritis found that only the Rotta brand of glucosamine appeared to be superior to placebo in the treatment of pain and functional impairment resulting from symptomatic osteoarthritis.
-However, when the low quality and older studies were discounted and only those using the highest-quality design were considered, there was no difference from placebo treatment.
+However, when the low-quality and older studies were discounted and only those using the highest-quality design were considered, there was no difference from placebo treatment.
 A second 2005 review of glucosamine clinical trials reached a different conclusion.
 Published in the Annals of Pharmacotherapy, the authors of this review concluded that "The available evidence suggests that glucosamine sulfate may be effective and safe in delaying the progression and improving the symptoms of knee OA."

 A systematic review in 2007 found that effect sizes from glucosamine supplementation were highest in industry-funded studies and lowest in independent studies, which may lead one to believe that bias is responsible for the heterogeneity of the clinical study findings regarding the efficacy of glucosamine.
-An alternative explanation may be that the two commonly available forms, sulfate and hydrochloride, while used interchangeably by the general public and even the medical community, appear to have different pharmacologic effects in vivo.
+An alternative explanation may be that the two commonly available forms, sulfate and hydrochloride, used interchangeably by the general public and the medical community, appear to have different pharmacologic effects in vivo.
 Another 2007 review of the available research concluded that there was "compelling evidence" that glucosamine sulfate (but not hydrochloride) slowed the progression of knee and hip osteoarthritis.
 This finding was confirmed by a 2013 meta-analysis of 19 glucosamine trials which concluded that while neither form of glucosamine appeared significantly more effective than placebo at symptom improvement, glucosamine sulfate alone showed efficacy in improving physical function in knee OA as measured by the Lequesne Index in trials lasting more than 24 months.